parappayo/book-notes/lean-software-development.md

 * Work-in-Queue - amount of work waiting for service, roughly proportional to cycle time
 * Work-Out program - used by General Electric; teams surface best practices to their managers, inverting the control chain; successful process improvement and knowledge sharing technique
 * Zero Defects Mentality - US Army - tolerate no mistakes, tends to kill motivation

+# Challenges in Dysfunctional Management

+This is a bonus section for me to riff on issues that inhibit Lean Development.

+* Management in good faith - managers may want to limit the success of individual employees and even be willing to risk team failure for it.
+Principle-Agent problem, bi-directional Trust Gaps between management and teams.
+* Recognizing simplicity - there may be disagreement over whether a minimal viable product was much less work to deliver than a fully realized version.
+Leads to "why didn't you just build what I asked?"
+Breaking work into smaller batches is hindered because management fails to appreciate why some work is "smaller" in the first place.
+* Recognizing cleanliness - to a naive audience, clean code appears to be less work to produce than unnecessarily complicated code.
+There may be mistaken assumptions such that the clean code accomplishes less, handles fewer error cases, etc. Clean code may fool managers into thinking that the problem was not difficult to solve in the first place.
+* Hero obsession - management may reward the last-minute hero who jumps at every crisis without asking why the crises keep occurring.
+Common assumption is that most software development crises are inevitable.
+Unethical developers learn to court crises knowing that they'll be valued more for fixing them later.
+* Allowing velocity to build - various mis-management methods can stifle velocity, such demanding that a developer only work on one task at a time, only giving a developer menial tasks, only giving a developer hard tasks, etc.
+* Assumption of isolation - management may set expectations assuming decoupled subsystems, leading to unpleasant surprises when changing system X breaks system Y. Test processes may be too narrow in scope and fail to account for the Butterfly Effect.
+Blame-oriented managers may blame today's troubleshooters for yesterday's job security coders.
+* Excruciating pontification - managers, leads, and peers alike may be uninterested in sharing information effectively but make a lot of noise and take credit for it anyway.
+Mentorship can degenerate into hazing and talking-down.

 # Books